Ask our team of design experts

 4. Can’t find the real thing?
 Try this Cast Iron Rust Pinecone Stocking Holder to serve double duty as decorative and functional.

 The Vintage Mantle is timeless and sparkles.
 Lots of silver and mercury glass looks great in this application.
-Don’t forget to carry the sparkle to other parts of the room with details like mercury glass lamps and mirrored furniture.
+Don’t forget to carry the sparkle to other parts of the room with details like glass lamps and mirrored furniture.

 1. This Uttermost Cut Corner Antique Gold Wall Mirror can be propped up to reflect candles, silver dishes and other treasures perched on top of the mantle, plus it has the look of a great heirloom.